sista-ai/ai-assistant-react/README.md

-# Sista Voice UI Controller
+# Sista: Voice UI Controller

 Sista Voice UI Controller is a React package that provides...